illfaku/korro/README.md

                 // The same as compression by default. decompression = true

+                // Name of header with client IP.
+                // Unspecified by default.
+                source-ip-header = "X-Real-IP"

                 // Logger name.
                 // "korro-ws" by default.
                 logger = "korro-ws-default"

                 routes = [{
                     path = /websocket
                     actor = /user/ws-router